giovaz94/isee-project-2023-2024/docs/design.md

 ## Goals of the project

-> The goal of the project is to simulate an environment using a BDI Agent framework in which we have agents simulating two types of creatures, doves and hawks, that compete for survival based on their behaviors, observing how the evolution of the species unfolds.
+> The goal of the project is to simulate an environment using a BDI Agent framework in which agents simulate two types of creatures, doves and hawks, that compete for survival based on their behaviors, observing how the evolution of the species unfolds.

 ## Requirements Analysis

+### Functional requirements

 - The simulation is composed of a sequence of days / rounds;
 - Food is spawned casually inside the map;